bongiovimatthew-microsoft/pscredentialWithCert/README.md

 a `CERT_CREDENTIAL_INFO` data blob on a `PSCredential` object.
 This logic is the same logic used by the `Get-Credential` PowerShell cmdlet.

-For a detailed walkthrough, see [this blog post](https://blogs.technet.microsoft.com/heyscriptingguy/2017/12/15/powershell-support-for-certificate-credentials/)
+For a detailed walkthrough, see [this blog post](https://blogs.technet.microsoft.com/heyscriptingguy/2017/12/15/powershell-support-for-certificate-credentials/).

+## PowerShell Examples

+This project also contains some example PowerShell code for how to read smartcards and generate PSCredential objects, and how to detect and process a PSCredential object that uses a smartcard.

+See the [PowerShell](./PowerShell) folder for more details.

 ## Additional Resources